Documentation

 - a text description of the code

 However, some codelists may require a 'classification' or 'type' column, which classifies the codes into subcategories.
 For example, when using a codelist for venous thromboembolism, you may wish to classify these codes into deep vein thromboses and pulmonary embolisms.
 By using subcategories, you can keep all the codes in a single codelist, rather than uploading separate lists for each clinical subcategory.
-In your study definition, the filter_codes_by_category
+The OpenSAFELY documentation has guidance for using category columns with OpenSAFELY ehrQL dataset definition.

 Uploading more than two columns is currently only possible for the OpenSAFELY core team.
 If your study requires this feature, please get in touch.